The Kensington Diary

 So in all, we do agree that the private member's clubs are certainly more restrictive because you are tied into a long term contract (short term contracts can be much more costly).
 But the perks of being able to socialise, the facilities offered, and to have a familiar play space and classes for your child outweighed this strongly.
 Of course, you can always join a private members club and still attend independent classes if you like.

-For us, the private members club option was perfect and we can't wait to meet more members and make the most of the classes!
+For us, the private members club option was perfect when our son was a toddler and we loved meeting members and make the most of the classes!

 Have you tried any of these options?
 I would welcome your thoughts on the experience.